RMI-PACTA/workflow.prepare.pacta.indices/README.md

     Where `R_CONFIG_ACTIVE` is a top-level key from `config.yml`.
     The `PACTA_DATA_PATH` variable should point to an appropriate directory with read access on the host system that contains a version of the PACTA analysis inputs for the desired quarter.
+        The `INDICES_PREPARATION_INPUTS_PATH` variable should point to an appropriate directory with read access on the host system where the outputs of `workflow.benchmark.preparation` are stored.
+Defaults to `./inputs`.
+See the [workflow.benchmark.preparation](https://github.com/RMI-PACTA/workflow.benchmark.preparation) repository for more information.
     The `INDICES_PREPARATION_OUTPUTS_PATH` variable should point to an appropriate directory with write access on the host system where the outputs of the index preparation will be written.
 Defaults to `./outputs`.
     `LOG_LEVEL` sets the verbosity of logging messages (using standard `log4j` log levels)